amadeu-io/graph-data-structure/README.md

 ### About 📖

 A data graph is a data structure used to represent and model relationships between various pieces of data.
-It consists of nodes and edges, where nodes represent entities or data points, and edges represent the connections or relationships between these entities.
+It consists of nodes and edges, where nodes represent data points, and edges represent the connections between them.

+Graphs can be directed, where each edge has a direction, or indirected, where they do not.

+Data graphs have many real world applications, like organizing users in a social network, modeling user-item interactions for personalized recommendations, analizing website structures and page relationships, mapping road systems, flight routes, public transportation etc.

 ### Description 📚

-This repo implements a Graph Data Structure in TypeScript, with some methods to modify and traverse the graph.
+This repo implements a directed Graph Data Structure in TypeScript, with some methods to modify and traverse the graph.
 A JavaScript version is also provided.

 ### Resources Used 💡